starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 (gdb)
 ```

 Examine 10 instructions from `0x8049208`.
-Note the comments after semi-colons that point out input save location and the `%s` [format string][1]:
+Note the comments after semi-colons that point out the input save location and the `%s` [format string][1]:
 ```
 (gdb) x/10i $eip
 => 0x8049208:   add    esp,0x10